 Following the Commissioner’s discussions with the relevant Minister and Department, the Victorian Government moved quickly to introduce additional permit conditions related to complaint handling procedures and transparency based on the Commissioner’s initial observations and recommendations.
 It is understood that these additional conditions have been applied to both new, renewed and modified planning permits issued for wind farms in Victoria.

 There may also be other avenues for complaints to be lodged by residents in proximity to a project.
 Until around July 2021, complaints about wind farm ‘noise nuisance’ in Victoria were able to be lodged with local government under the Public Health and Wellbeing Act 2008 (Victoria).
-While wind farms are now exempt from that legislation, Councils should still be fully aware of their responsibilities under this Act and ensure they have appropriate documented procedures to receive and handle complaints in the case they are lodged under this legislation.
+While wind farms are now exempt from that legislation, Councils should still be fully aware of their responsibilities under this Act and ensure they have appropriate documented procedures to receive and handle complaints in the case they were lodged under this legislation.

 Victoria has also initiated changes to wind farm noise regulation, moving investigative responsibilities from local councils to the state-based Environment Protection Authority, effective 1 July 2021.
 These new arrangements are similar to the regime that has been in place in New South Wales since 2013.

-Not all turbine manufacturers or specific turbine models, have the ability to remotely lock the turbine blades into the ideal position for safe aerial firefighting.
+Not all wind turbine manufacturers or specific turbine models have the ability to remotely lock the turbine blades into the ideal position for safe aerial firefighting.
 Some blades will continue to drift with the wind, further increasing the risks to pilots and reducing the workable airspace between turbines for planes to fly and drop retardants.

-Other potential obstacles to aerial firefighting, such as meteorological masts, radio towers and powerlines may also exist around the project site and pilots need to be well aware of this infrastructure.
+Other potential obstacles to aerial firefighting, such as meteorological masts, radio towers and powerlines, may also exist around the project site, and pilots need to be well aware of this infrastructure.
 A consistent standard for the visible identification of meteorological masts should be considered and adopted into planning guidelines and aviation safety assessments.

-7.2.1 Planning permit conditions for projects should stipulate that the complaint handling procedures should support all types of complaints raised about the project and also meet minimum best practice standards for complaint handling procedures (such as the Australian/NZ Standard for Complaint Handling – AS10002:2014).The developer should implement appropriate systems and processes to support the procedures and maintain an appropriately detailed complaint register.
+7.2.1 Planning permit conditions for projects should stipulate that the complaint handling procedures should support all types of concerns and complaints raised about the project and also meet minimum best practice standards for complaint handling procedures (such as the Australian/NZ Standard for Complaint Handling – AS10002:2014).The developer should implement appropriate systems and processes to support the procedures and maintain an appropriately detailed complaint register.

 7.2.2 Planning permits should include a condition requiring the endorsed complaint handling procedure and the complaints register to be published on the project’s website.

 7.2.3 Planning permits should include a condition requiring that the endorsed complaint handling procedure be followed and complied with by the proponent.
 Failure to comply could be deemed as a material breach of permit compliance.
 Complainants should be provided with a reference number, but only one reference number should be issued for the complaint, no matter how many times a complainant contacts the developer about the same issues.

-7.2.5 The complaint handling procedure and the project operator should have the capacity to accommodate handling of urgent or emergency complaints.
-These complaints may be related to safety issues as well as unacceptable environmental impacts, such as damage to a turbine caused by external events such as lightning strike or mechanical failure resulting in unacceptable noise emissions.
+7.2.5 The complaint handling procedure and the project operator should have the capacity to accommodate the handling of urgent or emergency complaints.
+These complaints may be related to safety issues as well as unacceptable environmental impacts, such as damage to a turbine caused by external events such as a lightning strike or mechanical failure resulting in unacceptable noise emissions.
 The project operator should respond immediately, on-site, to assess, address and rectify such issues.
-While objective measures and standards may be in place for assessing matters such as noise emissions, a subjective, reasonableness test should also be applied when assessing environmental conditions, such as abnormal noise emissions, tonality, special audible characteristics and low frequency noise.
+While objective measures and standards may be in place for assessing matters such as noise emissions, a subjective reasonableness test should also be applied when assessing environmental conditions, such as abnormal noise emissions, tonality, special audible characteristics and low frequency noise.